 Millie, my fiancee’s nineteen-year-old daughter, hated me as much as I hated the little dog.
-Ever since I arrived, she had made me feel about as welcome as mononucleosis on prom night.
+Ever since I had arrived, she made me feel about as welcome as mononucleosis on prom night.
 Sadly, using pepper spray on Millie was out of the question — I had checked the legal statutes on that one.

 I assumed her resentment had something to do with the extracurricular activity I enjoyed with her mom before the divorce.
 Millie had once barged into one of our afternoon matinees.

+Around 10 PM I decided it was time to launch my offensive.
 With the canister of pepper spray in tow, I felt armed-and-ready to face my four-legged nemesis.
 If the miserable mutt went for my ankles, I would wage battle — at least from a comfortable distance.